Vlad the Impaler: Conflict with the Saxons

-In May, Vlad asked the burghers of Brașov to send craftsmen to Wallachia, but his relationship with the Saxons deteriorated before the end of the year.
+In May, Vlad asked the burghers of Brașov to send craftsmen to Wallachia; however, his relationship with the Saxons deteriorated before the end of the year.
 According to a scholarly theory, the conflict emerged after Vlad forbade the Saxons to enter Wallachia, forcing them to sell their goods to Wallachian merchants at compulsory border fairs.
 Vlad's protectionist tendencies or border fairs are not documented.
 Instead, in 1476, Vlad emphasized that he had always promoted free trade during his reign.

 The Saxons confiscated the steel that a Wallachian merchant had bought in Brașov without repaying the price to him.
 In response, Vlad "ransacked and tortured" some Saxon merchants, according to a letter that Basarab Laiotă (a son of Dan II of Wallachia) wrote on 21 January 1459.
 Basarab had settled in Sighișoara and laid claim to Wallachia.
 However, Matthias Corvinus supported Dan III (who was again in Brașov) against Vlad.
 Dan III stated that Vlad had Saxon merchants and their children impaled or burnt alive in Wallachia.

 Dan III broke into Wallachia, but Vlad defeated and executed him before 22 April 1460.
 Vlad invaded southern Transylvania and destroyed the suburbs of Brașov, ordering the impalement of all men and women who had been captured.
 During the ensuing negotiations, Vlad demanded the expulsion or punishment of all Wallachian refugees from Brașov.
 Peace had been restored before 26 July 1460, when Vlad addressed the burghers of Brașov as his "brothers and friends".
 Vlad invaded the region around Amlaș and Făgăraș on 24 August to punish the local inhabitants who had supported Dan III.